2014 Summer Art Adventures

 City: Keller, TX

-i2 Camp has partnered with some of the country’s leading science and academic institutions, including MIT, Stanford, The American Museum of Natural History, Audubon and Cold Spring Harbor Laboratory to, to offer middle schoolers a broad range of fun, hands-on STEM courses across engineering, genetics, robotics, nanotechnology and math.
+i2 Camp is a national network of STEM summer day camps for middle school children that has partnered with some of the world’s leading scientific and academic institutions, including MIT, Stanford, Cold Spring Harbor Laboratory, Woods Hole and the American Museum of Natural History, to offer a broad range of hands-on courses.
+Camp topics include Engineering, Genetics, Robotics, Mathematics, Nanotechnology and Environmental Science.

 IGNITE!
 Summer Intensives at E.A.
 Young Academy